Lincoln Sea: Currents and Oceanic Circulation

-Sea Ice
+Sea ice

 In May 2004 and 2005, electromagnetic measurements from helicopters revealed insights into the thickness of the sea ice in the Lincoln Sea and surrounding waters.
 With thicknesses ranging between 3.9 and 4.2 m, multi-year ice dominates south of 84°N. First-year ice, with thicknesses ranging between 0.9 and 2.2 m, denotes the refreezing of the Lincoln Polynya ice.
 These helicopter measurements concur with satellite-based radar imagery as well as ground-based electromagnetic observations.
 Drifting buoys have exposed a southward drift of sea ice toward Ellesmere Island and Nares Strait.
 It has been concluded that shear in the Lincoln Sea narrow boundary current plays an important role in shifting and thus removing sea ice from the Arctic region.

 The majority of sea ice export takes place on the eastern edges of the Arctic Ocean circulation near Greenland through the Fram Strait.
 Sea ice export through the Canadian archipelago was originally assumed to be zero, but that is not the case.
 The Lincoln Sea contains very thick multi-year sea ice, and so was thought to be stationary because of the apparent lack of oceanic outlets.
-However, according to a Canadian sea ice study, an area of approximately 22500 km^{2} of multi-year sea ice is drained through the Nares Strait each year.
-During the Northern Hemisphere winter, an area of about 225 km^{2} of ice reforms, resulting in 335 km^{2} of total sea ice drainage.
+However, according to a Canadian sea ice study, an area of approximately 22500 km2 of multi-year sea ice is drained through the Nares Strait each year.
+During the Northern Hemisphere winter, an area of about 225 km2 of ice reforms, resulting in 335 km2 of total sea ice drainage.
 Although this represents only one of the many pathways from the Arctic Ocean basin through the Canadian archipelago, "…this [total drainage] is an order of magnitude less than the flux of sea ice out of [the] Fram Strait."

 Dispute

-A disagreement over a 200-square-kilometre section of the Lincoln Sea emerged after 1973 when Canada and Denmark signed a treaty establishing the offshore boundary north of Canada's Ellesmere Island and Danish-controlled Greenland but left portions of it undefined.
+A disagreement over a 200 km2 section of the Lincoln Sea emerged after 1973 when Canada and Denmark signed a treaty establishing the offshore boundary north of Canada's Ellesmere Island and Danish-controlled Greenland but left portions of it undefined.

 From Canada's point of view, the point of focus in the Lincoln Sea dispute has been Denmark's inclusion of Beaumont Island (Greenland) (not to be confused with Beaumont Island off the west coast of Graham Land, Antarctica) off Greenland's northwest coast in calculating the boundary.
 The boundary is determined in that region by an "equidistance" principle that draws the line halfway between points along each country's coastline.
 Canada has basically argued that Beaumont Island is too insignificant to be used by Greenland to help determine the international boundary.

 In June 2022, Canada and Denmark formalized the maritime boundary between Nunavut and Greenland, including in the Lincoln Sea, and establishing a land border on Hans Island.